-General and administrative expense
+Selling, general and administrative expense

-General and administrative expenses consist principally of salaries and related costs for personnel in our executive, finance, commercial, and other administrative areas, including expenses associated with stock-based compensation and travel.
-Other general and administrative expenses include professional fees for legal, market research, consulting, and accounting services.
+Selling, general and administrative expenses consist principally of salaries and related costs for personnel in our executive, finance, commercial, and other administrative areas, including expenses associated with stock-based compensation and travel.
+Other selling, general and administrative expenses include professional fees for legal, field sales organization, medical affairs, market research, consulting, and accounting services.

-General and administrative expenses decreased by \$5.8 million, or 30%, for the year ended December 31, 2019 compared to the same period in 2018, primarily related to a reduction in headcount associated with the 2018 restructuring and reduction in force, resulting in decreases in personnel related costs, stock-based compensation expense and marketing expenditures.
+Selling, general and administrative expenses increased by \$18.9 million, or 98%, for the year ended December 31, 2021 compared to the same period in 2020, primarily related to increases in commercialization activities and the launch of our customer-facing sales team.